Semi-classical spectral asymptotics of Toeplitz operators on CR manifolds: Semi-classical CR embeddings and their applications

-This is a contradiction to~\eqref{eq:Hukgeq0}. \end{proof} We can now conclude Theorem \ref{thm:embedding}. \begin{theorem} There exists \(k_0>0\) such that \(F_k\) is a CR embedding for all \(k\geq k_0\). \end{theorem} \begin{proof} From Lemma~\ref{lem:Fkimmersion} and Lemma~\ref{lem:Fkinjective} it follows that \(F_k\) is an injective immersion for all sufficiently large \(k\).
-Since \(X\) is compact it follows that there exists \(k_0>0\) such that \(F_k\) is an embedding for all \(k\geq k_0\).
-From the definition it follows that \(F_k\) is a CR map for any \(k>0\).
-Since \(X\) is a codimension one CR manifold we conclude that \(F_k\) is a CR embedding for all \(k\geq k_0\). \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:embedding}] From Lemma~\ref{lem:Fkimmersion} and Lemma~\ref{lem:Fkinjective} it follows that \(G_k\) is an injective immersion for all sufficiently large \(k\).
+Since \(X\) is compact it follows that there exists \(k_0>0\) such that \(G_k\) is an embedding for all \(k\geq k_0\).
+From the definition it follows that \(G_k\) is a CR map for any \(k>0\).
+Since \(X\) is a codimension one CR manifold we conclude that \(G_k\) is a CR embedding for all \(k\geq k_0\). \end{proof}

-\subsection{$T_{\lambda(k)}$ and an Almost Equivariant Embedding}
+\subsection{$T_{\lambda(k)}$ and an almost equivariant embedding}

 We consider the same setting as in Section~\ref{sec:KodairaEmbedding} but we rescale the map \(F_k\) by some \(k\)-dependent factor.
 So from now on we put